 HubSpot defines buyer personas as “fictional, generalized representations of your ideal customers“.

-To be successful in your marketing campaigns, you must be able to form a deep understanding of your customers.
-Majority of small businesses fall short because they feel that since they created a business to solve a problem that was in the market they obviously know what their targeted audience wants.To be successful in your marketing campaigns, you must be able to form a deep understanding of your customers.Click To Tweet
+To be successful in receiving a ROI from your content marketing campaigns, you must be able to form a deep understanding of your customers.
+Majority of small businesses fall short because they feel that since they created a business to solve a problem that was in the market they obviously know what their targeted audience wants.To be successful in receiving a ROI from your content marketing campaigns, you must be able to form a deep understanding of your customers.Click To Tweet

 The problem with that thought is that information about target audiences is insufficient if you don’t have a strategy, because they usually group all demographics into one group.
 Have you heard the saying “do not put all your eggs into one basket”, because we all live different lifestyles and basing your assumptions on limited information can dilute your brand.